danielyxie/bitburner/doc/source/basicgameplay/servers.rst

 2. The home computer persists through Augmentation Installations.
-This means that you will not lose any RAM upgrades or Scripts on your home computer when you install Augmentations (you will however, lose programs and messages on your home computer).
+This means that you will not lose any RAM upgrades or Scripts on your home computer when you install :ref:`gameplay_augmentations` (you will however, lose programs and messages on your home computer).

 The player can also purchase additional servers.
 This can be